[Moderate revision–posted 3/16/26 (replaces 12/9/21 edition)]

 (4) Gas Cylinders

 Compressed gases present unique hazards.
 Depending on the gas, there is a potential for mechanical and chemical hazards.
 Compressed gases are contained in heavy, highly pressurized metal containers; the large amount of potential energy resulting from compression of the gas makes the cylinder a potential rocket or fragmentation bomb.
 Inert gases can produce conditions of oxygen depletion that could lead to asphyxiation.
 All cylinders should have a collar label indicating contents of the cylinder and hazards associated with the gas.
-Please refer all cylinders for disposal to EH&S for appropriate removal.
+Please refer all cylinders for disposal to EHS for appropriate removal.

-(5) Construction Debris
+(5) Construction and Demolition Debris

-Any construction activity that causes a disturbance of soil and the associated waste due to construction (trash, demolition debris, rinsing agents, etc.) is considered hazardous if not contained and allowed to enter storm drains.
+Any construction activity that causes a disturbance of soil and the associated waste due to construction and demolition (trash, demolition debris, rinsing agents, etc.) is considered hazardous if not contained and allowed to enter storm drains.

 (6) Biohazardous Wastes

-Biological/regulated medical waste is generated in diagnosis, treatment, and immunization of humans or animals, in research pertaining thereto, or in production and testing of biologicals.
+Biological/regulated medical waste is generated in diagnosis, treatment, and immunization of humans or animals; in research pertaining thereto; or in production and testing of biologicals.
 Biological waste may include animal waste, cultures and stocks, human blood, blood products, tissues, cell lines and body fluids, human pathological waste, recombinant DNA, infectious agents, isolation waste, and sharps.

 (7) Unknowns